Opus10/qik/docs/guide.md

 cache = "repo"
 ```

-We use the `qik.pygraph` plugin, which provides commands that lock the python import graph.
+We use the `qik.pygraph` plugin, which provides commands that lock the Python import graph.

 ### Command Dependencies